 Now, that’s what we’d like to think our Christmases are about today, but are they really?
 If the season has become too complicated for you, perhaps it’s time to read those Christmas chapters from Little Women again.

-Here are four ways to practice a Little Women Christmas this year:
+Here are four ways to celebrate Christmas like Little Women this year:

 “And when they went away, leaving comfort behind, I think there were not in all the city four merrier people than the hungry little girls who gave away their breakfasts and contented themselves with bread and milk on Christmas morning.”